zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-03-LCM-Zymo-Trio-WGBS-Library-Prep.md

 - [ ] Allow the **Select-a-Size MagBeads** to equilibrate to room temperature for **30 minutes** prior to use.
 - [ ] **Resuspend** the magnetic particles immediately before use by vortexing the Select-a-Size MagBeads until homogenous.

-1. Add 60 μL of the **Select-a-Size MagBeads** to the tube.
+1. Add 40 (*60* for non-FFPE) μL of the **Select-a-Size MagBeads** to the tube.
 Mix thoroughly by pipetting until homogenous and incubate for 5−10 minutes at room temperature.
 2. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
 3. Carefully remove the supernatant without disturbing the magnetized bead pellet.
    1. Avoid aspirating any beads when removing the supernatant.